Art Investment Calculator

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Art investment realities: (1) High transaction costs (10-25% sale commissions).
 (2) Authentication risk (forgeries common, expensive to verify).
 (3) Storage/insurance/conservation 1-3% annually.
 (4) Illiquid (months to sell, often via auction).
 (5) Concentration risk (single piece).
 (6) Selection skill required (Sotheby's data shows median works return less than CPI).
-Best access for retail: art investment funds (Masterworks, Yieldstreet) - fractional ownership of museum-quality works.
-Direct collecting requires expertise.
+Fractional art-investment platforms such as Masterworks or Yieldstreet offer fractional ownership of higher-value works at lower minimums, typically with higher fees and platform risk.
+Direct collecting calls for specialist expertise.

 Quick example